FAQs

 Where is the reception area?

-Clients who are at the farm for sessions with Shannon or Laurel can go to the office with the green door attached to the house at the time of session.
+Clients who are at the farm for sessions with Shannon or Gretchen can go to the office with the green door attached to the house at the time of session.
 If no one is in the office, please wait outside until we come up from the barn.

 What kind of therapy do you offer?